rotorz/unity3d-reorderable-list/docs/topics/Populating-the-drop-down-add-menu-with-types.md

-﻿# Populating the drop-down add menu with types

-Utility functionality is provided to assist when building menus that contain a number of addable element types that implement some interface or base type; this is referred to as the element contract type.
+﻿Utility functionality is provided to assist when building menus that contain a number of addable element types that implement some interface or base type; this is referred to as the element contract type.